 The Healing Path: A Trauma Treatment Program for Youth will integrate education, assessment, and treatment of trauma in children into the mental health, substance abuse, schools, and juvenile justice systems in Lake County.
 An evidence-based approach—Attachment, Regulation, and Competency (ARC)—will be used to treat traumatic stress symptoms in children aged 4–18.
 Approximately 200 youth with traumatic stress symptoms (20 percent from military families) will be treated during the course of the grant.
 The program will also serve an estimated 240 caregivers including 120–160 service members or military spouses.
 Training around implementation of trauma-informed care will be provided to 1,200 professionals during the course of the grant.

-The Trauma and Grief Clinic for Youth: Promoting Community-Wide Best Practices—in partnership with community partners in Detroit and Ypsilanti—will: 1) build community consensus; 2) provide training in trauma-informed, evidence-based assessments using the Core Curriculum on Childhood Trauma (CCCT); and 3) assist with cultural adaptations to Trauma and Grief Components Therapy-Adolescents (TGCT-A), and provide training in its implementation.
-During the four-year project, the program will provide trauma-informed care to approximately 18,000 underserved youth across southeastern Michigan.
+The Trauma and Grief Clinic for Youth: Promoting Community-Wide Best Practices—in partnership with community partners throughout Houston and Detroit—will: 1) build community consensus; 2) provide training in trauma- and grief-informed, evidence-based assessments using the Core Curriculum on Childhood Trauma (CCCT); and 3) assist with developmental and cultural adaptations to Trauma and Grief Component Therapy for Adolescents (TGCT-A), and provide training in its implementation.
+During the four-year project, the program will provide trauma-informed care to approximately 18,000 underserved youth across southeastern Michigan and Houston, Texas.

 The Addressing Childhood Trauma through Intervention, Outreach, and Networking (ACTION) initiative will support the university’s Children's Psychiatric Center Outpatient Services (CPC-OS) in implementing an outpatient trauma-informed specialty clinic serving children and adolescents aged 5–18 who have experienced trauma, with special emphasis on serving children/youth from military families and Native American children/youth.
 ACTION plans to enroll 165 children and adolescents over the life of the grant.